-Install with Docker-Compose¶
+Install with Docker Compose¶

 We currently do not support Docker environments in productive use.
 If you run Zammad on docker, it is fine.
 But we just support the application!

 This repo is meant to be the starting point for somebody who likes to use dockerized multi-container Zammad in production.
 The Zammad Docker image uses the stable branch of Zammad’s Git repo.

 The Docker images are hosted on Dockerhub.

-Never use the “latest” tag.
+latest tag.
 Use a tag which has a version attached.